DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/java-cloud/java-cloud-usage.md

 public MyClass() {
     dvcCloudClient = new DVCCloudClient("<DVC_SERVER_SDK_KEY>", dvcCloudOptions);

-    Variable<Boolean> testBooleanVariable = dvcCloud.variable(user, "test-boolean-variable", false);
+    Boolean testBoolean = dvcCloud.variableValue(user, "test-boolean-variable", false);

-    Variable<String> onlyCountryVariable = dvcCloud.variable(onlyUserId, "test-string-country-variable", "Not Available");
+    String onlyCountry = dvcCloud.variableValue(onlyUserId, "test-string-country-variable", "Not Available");
 }
 ```

 This will send a request to our EdgeDB API to save the custom data under the user `test_user`.

 In the example, Email and Country are associated to the user `test_user`.
-In your next identify call for the same `userId`, you may omit any of the data you've sent already as it will be pulled from the EdgeDB storage when segmenting to experiments and features.
+In your next identify call for the same `userId`, you may omit any of the data you've sent already as it will be pulled
+from the EdgeDB storage when segmenting to experiments and features.